Repeater Controllers

 Controllers range from simple to highly sophisticated:

 - Basic controllers: handle ID, courtesy tone, timeout timer, and CW identification.
 These are affordable and sufficient for most GMRS repeaters.
-Some are small enough to fit inside the repeater radio housing
+Some are small enough to fit inside the repeater radio housing.
+Prices range from $50-150

-- Advanced controllers: add features like voice synthesis, multiple access levels, weather alert integration (NOAA weather radio rebroadcast), EchoLink or AllStar linking support, telemetry monitoring (temperature, voltage, battery status), and remote diagnostics via phone or internet
+- Advanced controllers: add features like voice synthesis, multiple access levels, weather alert integration (NOAA weather radio rebroadcast), telemetry monitoring (temperature, voltage, battery status), and remote diagnostics via phone or internet.
+Some controllers also support EchoLink or AllStar linking, but note that internet linking is prohibited on GMRS per 95.1733(a)(8) — these features are for amateur radio use only.
+The popular Arcom RC210 and Scom 7K fall in this category at $200-400+

 For a first repeater, start simple.
 A basic controller that handles ID, courtesy tone, and timeout is all you need.
 You can always upgrade later as you learn what features you actually want.
 Over-engineering the controller before the repeater is even on the air is a common way to stall a project.